aji/miau/README.md

 ## Using `git`

 `staging` is the main development branch.
-Changes will periodically be merged into `master` from `staging`.
+Changes can only be merged into `master` when they have successfully been built on `staging`.

 ## Development workflow